Lesson 15: The Proposal Grilled Cheese

 So your proposal ticks all of the requirement boxes.
 But that’s not all you can do to make your grilled cheese the winning grilled cheese.

-In part two we will discuss the added benefits of pairing compliance with responsiveness and how this killer combination can make your submission a true winner.
+Therefore, in part two we will discuss the added benefits of pairing compliance with responsiveness and how this killer combination can make your submission a true winner.